-This project was last before the Board as a Sketch Plan on January 8, 2018.
-At that meeting the applicant introduced the plan for the redevelopment of the property and the Board discussed the development's proximity to the Pleasant River and the adequacy of the parking area.
-The applicant has made a final plan submission, however as of the date of this memo, the approved Maine Department of Environmental Protection (DEP) Site Location of Development permit has not been received.
+This project was last before the Board as a Final Plan on April 23, 2018.
+At that meeting the Board held a public hearing in which one member of the public expressed concern about the proximity of the fueling station to the Pleasant River.
+The Board requested additional spill protection or relocation of the fueling station and given the recommendation of the Maine Department of Inland Fisheries and Wildlife, questioned the disturbance within 100 feet of the unnamed stream.
+Since that meeting the applicant has submitted a revised plan that relocates the fueling station to a location on the site as far as possible from the Pleasant River and the stream and provided an analysis of reduction of impervious and disturbed area within the 75 foot stream buffer.
+As of the date of this memo, the approved Maine Department of Environmental Protection (DEP) Site Location of Development permit has not been received.

-Underlined text in the memo below shows new information included with the Final Plan Submission and new staff comments from the memo dated January 3, 2018.
+Underlined text in the memo below shows new information included with the Final Plan Submission and new staff comments from the memo dated April 18, 2018.